 - I have the responsibility to use financial aid funds for education-related expenses only.

 - I have the responsibility to repay student loans.
-Failure to do so will allow Occidental College to withhold records and/or my diploma.
+Failure to do so will allow Occidental College to withhold my student records and/or diploma.

 - I understand that the College may directly apply awards to my student account.